 Athletics and activities at SCC include several options for sports, fitness, clubs and events.

-SCC organizes and hosts the annual RUN.
+SCC organizes and hosts the annual That '80s Run, featuring a 10K, 5K, 1-Mile Fun Run and a Health and Wellness Expo.
+Previously known as RUN.
 LIVE.
-LEARN., featuring a 10K, 5K, Fun Run and a Health and Wellness Expo.
-Previously known as the Spring Wellness Festival, this event is held the last Saturday in April.
+LEARN., this event is held the last Saturday in April.
 Event proceeds are used to fund college wellness projects and a $1,000 scholarship to SCC.

 Mental health services are available to St. Charles Community College students.